hash-based-snargs-book/hash-based-snargs-book/README.md

 The source code of the book (and the book itself) is licensed under the **Creative Commons Attribution-ShareAlike 4.0 International License** (CC BY-SA 4.0).
 Briefly, you are allowed to share and adapt the source code of this book, provided you give appropriate credit and indicate any changes; moreover, material derived from this book must carry the same license (or one compatible with it).
 See [here](https://creativecommons.org/licenses/by-sa/4.0/) for more on this license.

+## Compiling

+We provide a Makefile to compile the book.
+We use `LuaTeX` with `biber` as the bibliography backend.

 ## Citation

 You can cite this book using the following template: